sadiyaaashaikh/To-do-list/README.md

 # to-do-list
-This is repository for To-do list using React.
+This is repository for To-do list using html,css,js.